 Some people take medication to treat symptoms of anxiety and do fine without therapy.
 But therapy offers you the opportunity to learn to manage your stress and anxiety in ways that medication alone cannot.
-Through anxiety counseling, you will learn to rely on yourself to better mitigate and prevent your symptoms, ultimately helping you feel confident as you move forward in a calmer, more rewarding life.
+Through anxiety counseling, you may learn to recognize situations/relationships that trigger your anxiety, and you can focus on the life you’d rather be leading without anxiety as a barrier.
+Ultimately, the idea is to help you feel more confident as you move forward in a calmer, more rewarding life.

 What if therapy makes me even more anxious?

 It’s quite common for most people to feel some uncertainty at the outset of therapy.
 Many people worry that once they start digging deeper into the causes or triggers to their anxiety, it will only make them feel worse.
-However, the truth is that our sessions will be tailored to your personal needs and interests, focusing on ensuring your comfort along every step of the therapy process.
-Instead of struggling to overcome the pain and frustration that comes with anxiety on a daily basis, anxiety therapy can help you implement some strategies and techniques to manage your immediate symptoms and gain lasting control over the stress and worry in your life.
+However, our sessions will be tailored to making change, step-by-step, in the direction you envision.
+Instead of struggling to overcome the pain and frustration that comes with anxiety on a daily basis, anxiety therapy can help you implement some strategies and techniques to manage your immediate symptoms and hopefully gain some control over the stress and worry in your life.